justinethier/husk-scheme/docs/Continuations.markdown

 >
 >Appel's unpublished suggestion for achieving proper tail recursion in C uses a much larger fixed-size stack, continuation-passing style, and also does not put any arguments or data on the C stack.
 When the stack is about to overflow, the address of the next function to call is longjmp'ed (or return'ed) to a trampoline.
 Appel's method avoids making a large number of small trampoline bounces by occasionally jumping off the Empire State Building.

-But of course, since Haskell is a modern Lisp variant, it already supports proper tail recursion.
-This allows us to use higher order functions and CPS directly to implement our continuations.
+Since Haskell is a Lisp variant it already supports proper tail recursion.
+This allows us to use higher order functions and CPS to implement our continuations directly.

 ## Conclusion
 For me it is much easier to understand continuations now after having implemented support for them in husk.
 To really understand why continuations are such a general purpose concept one must look at them not only from the perspective of the application programmer, but also from the perspective of how they are implemented in the Scheme runtime itself.
 In a way we took the easy way out in husk, as Haskell provides many constructs required by a Scheme.
 If husk were implemented in C it would be much more difficult to implement an interpreter of equal complexity.
 However, the husk code is written to be readable and easy to follow.
 As such, my goal is to provide a working implementation that is easy to follow.
 It could be used as a blueprint to implement Scheme in a lower-level form.